 These symptoms will go away in a day or so after your dog received the injection.
 The canine distemper vaccine has been linked to inflammation of the brain, as well.
 Ask your vet about this and the symptoms you should be looking out for.

 The Hepatitis vaccine is another of the core vaccines that dogs may be allergic to.
 Your pet will definitely need it to stay healthy.
 Allergic reactions can occur and there are side effects to look out for.
-These can include a reduction in appetite, a mild fever and soreness at the injection site.
+These can include a reduction in appetite, mild fever, and soreness at the injection site.

 The Rabies vaccine is another of the core vaccines and will protect your dog from rabies, which is a very serious disease.
 Dogs that have been vaccinated against rabies will have very little chance of contracting the disease.
 The rabies vaccine can also cause reactions and side effects, they are, however, usually mild.